 An accident, illness or temporary disability at some time during your working life is a very real possibility.
-Can you think of someone who has been off due to recovery from a car crash; a sporting injury; a temporary but serious illness; a mental health problem; occupational overuse syndrome – any of these issues could require months off work, requiring Mortgage Protection Insurance to assure they don’t lose their house.
+Can you think of someone who has been off due to recovery from a car crash; a sporting injury; a temporary but serious illness; a mental health problem; occupational overuse syndrome?
+Any of these issues could require months off work, requiring Mortgage Protection Insurance to assure they don’t lose their house.

-Sick pay generally only covers a few days absence every year, so if you or a family member or friend were not able to work, what would you fall back on?
+Sick pay generally only covers a few days absence every year, so if you or a family member or friend were not able to work, what would you fall back on to pay your mortgage?
 Do you have a Plan B??

 - If you were unable to work because of illness or an accident, how would you cover debt repayments (mortgage, credit card, personal loans)?

-- How would you pay regular household expenses?
+- How would you pay regular household expenses without your income?

-Currently (August 2014) if you are single and 25+ this is around $110 a week and if you are married $174 a week (however offsets may apply).
+Currently (August 2019) if you are single and 25+ this is around $218 a week and if you are married (no children) $182 a week each (however offsets may apply).

 Both of these options give you no certainty around how you would survive financially.